b00f/b00f.github.io/_posts/2020-05-07-rust_future _explained.markdown

 ThreadId(3): Answering phone: 5
 ```

 Awesome!
 We have implemented our call center application.
-As you can see two jobs are done simultaneously.
-With hiring two persons our call center is running well.
+As you can see, both jobs are performed simultaneously.
+With two people, our call center is running well.

 In this scenario, each person is similar to an **OS thread**.
-When you run the application two worker threads will run in background and start running their **jobs**.
-As you can see we have three threads in our application. *ThreadId(1)* is main thread, *ThreadId(2)* is for Responding emails and *ThreadId(3)* for answering phones.However using OS threads has some disadvantages:
+When you run the application, two worker threads will run in background and start running their **jobs**.
+We have three threads in our application: *ThreadId(1)* is main thread, *ThreadId(2)* is for Responding emails and *ThreadId(3)* for answering phones.
+However using OS threads has some disadvantages:

 - They are **expensive**: You need to hire two persons and pay them daily.
 - They are **Costly**: You need to allocate two desks, phone lines, … .

 <h3>Using Futures</h3>

 You might think about doing small **tasks** by yourself instead of hiring two persons.
-In this case you need to handle the task **concurrently** to not-block you.
+In this case you need to handle the tasks **concurrently** to ensure everything is done.
 If you are answering an email, you can put your phone call on **wait**.
-After sending an email you can back to the pending phone call and answer that.
-As you can see you are an handling a **state machines**: each task has state of done or pending.
+After sending an email, you can go back to the pending phone call and answer that.
+Each task becomes a **state machine**, which lets you pause a task, and later take it up again.

 Let’s implement it with Rust’s Futures.
-Future in rust is a task which is going to be done in future. something similar with Promise in JavaScript, but it’s not!
-We discuss about it later.
-Here is our code with Future:
+A Future in Rust is a task that is going to be done in future.
+It sounds similar to a Promise in JavaScript, but it’s not the same thing!
+We will get back to that later, so in the mean-time, here is our code with Future:

 {% highlight rust %}
 use std::{thread, time::Duration};